- Clinical science

 Staging and further tests

-- Tumor marker: carcinoembryonic antigen (CEA) serum levels prior to initiating treatment
+- Assess serum levels prior to initiating treatment

 - Chromosomal instability pathway in colon cancer: The adenoma-carcinoma sequence is the progressive accumulation of mutations in oncogenes (e.g., KRAS) and tumor suppressor genes (e.g., APC, TP53) that results in the slow transformation of adenomas into carcinomas.

-Microsatellite instability pathway in colon cancer: due to methylation or mutations in mismatch repair genes
+- Microsatellite instability pathway in colon cancer: due to methylation or mutations in mismatch repair genes (MMR genes, e.g. MLH1 or MSH2)

 The differential diagnoses listed here are not exhaustive.

-Colectomy: The extent of the resection depends on the location of the tumor.
+- Extent of the resection depends on the location of the tumor

 - Open approach or laparoscopic approach